 - Fashion lovers in the UK can rent selected &Other Stories garments and accessories through Hurr Collective online and in Selfridges, London.

 Use & care

-Encouraging customers to love their clothes for longer and extend the life of their fashion favourites through care and repair.
+Encouraging customers to love their clothes for longer and extend the life of their fashion favourites.

-- H&M’s Take Care initiative offers customers in 46 markets ways to care, repair and customise their clothing.
-The Take Care product range, which helps customers extend the life of their clothing, is available in 17 markets.
-Plus, the brand offers repair services through repair studios in six stores.
+- H&M’s Take Care initiative offers customers in 46 markets ways to look after and customise their clothing.
+The Take Care product range helps customers extend the life of their clothing and is available in 17 markets.

 Supporting customers to recirculate products so they can be reused, remade, or recycled.

-- We showcased new recycling technologies.
+- We showcase new recycling technologies.
 For example, H&M ran events for customers in Sweden featuring its in-store Looop recycling machine.

 - We offer our customers in-store collection for post-consumer garments across all our brands.
 We work with partners, who sort these garments for rewear, reuse and recycling.

 Putting people at the centre of circular fashion